-One of the most rewarding things about any craft is being able to turn it into some extra income.
-With some smart marketing and a fine-tuned product, you could turn it into a full-time income.
-That can be a good reason to invest in better tools.
-I remember purchasing my first lathe.
-While it cost me an arm and a leg, it has certainly paid for itself.
-What are some things to make on a wood lathe and sell?
-This post will look at some things to make on a wood lathe and sell.
+I am often asked, “David, what are some wood lathe projects that sell?”
+If you are thinking of wood turning for profit, read on!
+One of the most rewarding things about any craft is turning it into additional income.
+You can turn it into a full-time income with clever marketing and a finely tuned product.
+That can be a great reason to invest in better tools.
+I remember buying my first lathe.
+It cost me a fortune, but it paid for itself.
+What kinds of things can you make and sell on a wood lathe?
+This post is about some things you can make on a wood lathe and sell.

 No matter how good a woodturner you are, it won’t be profitable unless you make products that people want.
 That is the rule of supply and demand.
 If there is a demand, your supply will be well received.
-We will do some market research in this post to pick some winning products you can make on a lathe.
+In this post, we will do market research to pick some winning products you can make on a lathe.

 Best Selling wood turning projects

 To find the best-selling woodturning projects, we start our research on an e-commerce giant’s website.
+We went through wooden products looking for ones you can make through woodturning.
 Granted, you can also sell at craft shows, among other places, and Amazon has a Best Seller’s section where we start our search.
-We went through wooden products looking for ones that you can make through woodturning.

 Is pen turning profitable?

 Bowls are the most prevalent sellers, according to our research.
 Most households and individuals will want a bowl.
-A great idea could be to create a design that is easy on the eyes.
+A great idea could be to create an easy design for the eyes.
 While I am always happy to support artisans, it is easier to sell things when they are not similar to ones you can buy cheaper in a shop or catalog.
 What unique features can you add to your bowl?

 Vases are another easy sell.
 One of my favorite techniques for selling a vase is to pair it with other products, and you can add them to the gifting theme.